nikbearbrown/psychology/chapters/06-learning.md

 **Preview of next chapter:** Chapter 7 covers thinking and intelligence.
 You'll run Kahneman's Linda problem on Claude — the classic conjunction fallacy probe — and several other heuristic-driven errors.
 Does Claude exhibit human heuristics, or does it fail differently?

 ---

 ## AI Wayback Machine

-**Albert Bandura** was developed social learning theory and self-efficacy — Stanford psychologist whose Bobo doll studies reshaped how we think about learning.
+**Albert Bandura** developed social learning theory and self-efficacy — Stanford psychologist whose Bobo doll studies reshaped how we think about learning.

 **Run this:**

 ```
-Who is Albert Bandura, and how does their work connect to learning we covered in this chapter?
+Who is Albert Bandura, and how does their work connect to learning
+we covered in this chapter?
 Keep it to three paragraphs.
+End with
-End with the single most surprising thing about their career or ideas.
+the single most surprising thing about their career or ideas.
 ```

 → Search **"Albert Bandura"** on Wikipedia.